Dreamscapes/atlas-archlinux/README.md

 ## Configuration

-Only the absolutely necessary configuration has been done in order for the machine to work in a Vagrant environment:
+Only the absolutely necessary configuration has been done in order for the machine to work in a Vagrant environment.

+### OS info

 - All drives are formatted as `ext4` on a MBR partition table
 - Locale is set to `en_GB.UTF-8` (override with `localectl set-locale ???`)